AdaCore/ada_language_server/doc/vscode-ug.md

 VS Code has two presentations for reference searches: the transient `peek` widget displayed in the editor, whose contents are discarded as soon as it is closed, and the persistent `References` view described above, which is the only one of the two to keep a history.
-The extension nudges both of the usual entry points towards the view:
+Which of the two you get depends on the command invoked, and on nothing else:

-- `Shift+F12` is bound to `References: Find All References` in Ada and GPR files, so that the customary shortcut lands in the view rather than in the peek widget.
-Elsewhere it keeps its standard meaning of `Go to References`.
+- `References: Find All References` always fills the view.
+In Ada and GPR files the extension binds it to `Shift+F12`, so that the customary shortcut lands in the view rather than in the peek widget; elsewhere `Shift+F12` keeps its standard meaning of `Go to References`.
-- the `references.preferredLocation` setting is defaulted to `view`.
-This setting governs the reference CodeLenses and, more generally, every caller of the `editor.action.showReferences` command; despite its name it has no effect on the `Go to References` command, which is why the key binding above is needed as well.
+- `Go to References`, and `Peek > Peek References` — also reachable by holding `Ctrl` and clicking an entity — always open the peek widget, and leave the `References` view and its history untouched.

-To restore the stock VS Code behaviour, set `references.preferredLocation` back to `peek` in your settings, and remove the key binding with the command `Preferences: Open Keyboard Shortcuts (JSON)` and an entry like the following:
+To restore the stock VS Code behaviour, remove the key binding with the command `Preferences: Open Keyboard Shortcuts (JSON)` and an entry like the following:

 ```json